 Restore and Delete Permanently options for Trashed item

-1 order restored from Trash
+1 Recovered order restored from Trash

-Item restored to the Recovered Orders list
+Item restored to the Abandoned Orders list

 Delete Permanently function:

-If you click on the Delete Permanently function, then the order which is under Trash folder will be deleted permanently and will not be available under Recovered Orders tab or Trash folder as shown below:
+If you click on the Delete Permanently function, then the order which is under Trash folder will be deleted permanently and will not be available under Abandoned Orders tab or Trash folder as shown below:

 One recovered order was deleted permanently